thinkshout/thinkshout/blog/_posts/2018-05-07-Landscape-Analysis.md

 All of these questions can be answered by a landscape analysis.
 The process breaks down into three steps, which we explore in more depth later on:
 1. **Identification** of key organizations in a field, sector, or location
 2. **Classification** of those organizations by relevant characteristics (organization type, target audience, mission)
-3. **Evaluation** of how they’re performing against those characteristics
+3. **Evaluation** of how they’re performing relative to the focus of your review

 ### Why is it important?
 A better understanding of the broader context in which you are operating can help you design your strategy to maximize your impact.
 Some benefits can be: